deroproject/derohe/Readme.md

 4. For example on Linux machine following binaries will be created:
    1. derod-linux-amd64 -> DERO daemon.
    2. dero-wallet-cli-linux-amd64 -> DERO cmdline wallet.
    3. explorer-linux-amd64 -> DERO Explorer.
-Yes, DERO has prebuilt personal explorer also for advance privacy users.
+Yes, DERO has prebuilt personal explorer also for advanced privacy users.

 #### Installation From Binary